abarmawi/todo-gql/README.md

 ## Features

 - Typescript support
+- nodemon for local development
-- Code formating and linting using:
+- Code formatting and linting using:
   - eslint
   - prettier
 - pre-commit hooks using: